-- 32 On 26 November 1999, the Finance Committee approved a commitment to inject \$3,250,000,000 as equity and to provide \$5,619,000,000 as a loan from the Capital Investment Fund to Hongkong International Theme Parks Limited (HKITP), a joint venture company owned by the Government and The Walt Disney Company, to allow HKITP to proceed with the development and operation of Hong Kong Disneyland (HKD).
-The Finance Committee also approved a non-cash investment of \$4,000,000,000 in subordinated equity by the Capital Investment Fund representing land premium for the HKD Phase I site in Lantau Island.
+32 On 26 November 1999, the Finance Committee approved a commitment to inject \$3,250 million as equity and to provide \$5,619 million as a loan from the Capital Investment Fund to Hongkong International Theme Parks Limited (HKITP), a joint venture company owned by the Government and The Walt Disney Company, to allow HKITP to proceed with the development and operation of Hong Kong Disneyland (HKD).
+The Finance Committee also approved a non-cash investment of \$4,000 million in subordinated equity by the Capital Investment Fund representing land premium for the HKD Phase I site in Lantau Island.
 The subordinated equity shares can be converted to ordinary shares progressively during the life of HKD depending on operating performance.
-Both the equity injection and loan drawdown have been completed. - 33 On 10 July 2009, the Finance Committee approved an increase in Government's equity in HKITP, through conversion of part of the loan to HKITP, subject to the balance of the remaining loan not falling below \$1,000,000,000 after the conversion, to allow HKITP to implement a package of arrangements relating to the expansion and operation of HKD. - 34 On 11 July 2014, the Finance Committee approved an increase in Government's equity in HKITP through conversion of part of the loan to HKITP up to \$1,700,000,000 and a new term loan not exceeding \$808,500,000 to allow HKITP to implement a new hotel development project at the HKD.
-HKITP is expected to draw down the loan in 2016-17 and 2017-18.
+Both the equity injection and loan drawdown have been completed.

+33 On 10 July 2009, the Finance Committee approved an increase in Government's equity in HKITP, through conversion of part of the loan to HKITP, subject to the balance of the remaining loan not falling below \$1,000 million after the conversion, to allow HKITP to implement a package of arrangements relating to the expansion and operation of HKD.
+The conversion has been completed.

+34 On 11 July 2014, the Finance Committee approved an increase in Government's equity in HKITP through conversion of part of the loan to HKITP up to \$1,700 million and a new term loan not exceeding \$808,500,000 to allow HKITP to implement a new hotel development project at the HKD.
+HKITP is expected to draw down the loan from 2015-16 to 2017-18.